nosumm/home-health/README.md

-# home-health - ongoing project. not hosted publically yet
+# home-health

+Developed with: Python Flask, Jinja2 and HTML, and CSS.

+Hosted on Heroku

+## Development Notes

 before launching the website you must active the python3 environment (my_env):